TheIoTLearningInitiative/IBMInternetOfThings/documentation/documentation/IbmWatsonIoTPlatformConnectRegistration.md

-# Registration, Create Device Type
+# Registration

-Create Device Type
+# Create Device Type

 __Name:__ TiliIntelEdison
 > The device type name is used to identify the device type uniquely, using a restricted set of characters to make it suitable for API use.